‘These who have turned the world upside down have come here too’ (Acts 17:6).

 C.S.
 Lewis, the most reluctant convert in all England struggled on till he found the fullness of faith in God and in Christ.
 “Christianity, if false, is of no importance,” said Lewis, “and if true, of infinite importance.
 The only thing it cannot be is moderately important.”

 Paul took a bus, the method used by Lewis, to his home the Kilns, six miles from the centre of Oxford.
 He lingered in thought at the scholarly residence and traversed the 7.4 acre gardens, now a nature reserve.
-Some of the Lewis classics came to life in his study and the snowy garden at winter inspired the Chronicles of Narnia.
+Some of the Lewis classics came to life in his study and the snowy garden in winter inspired the Chronicles of Narnia.
 C.S.
-Lewis known as ‘Jack’ to his friends, enjoying sitting in the garden to debate theology with Tolkien and others, and he embraced an invigorating cold swim in the flooded clay pit.
+Lewis known as ‘Jack’ to his friends, enjoyed sitting in the garden to debate theology with Tolkien and others, and he embraced an invigorating cold swim in the flooded clay pit.

 Walking C.S.
 Lewis’ Sunday morning route to Holy Trinity Church, Headington Quarry, Paul found Lewis’ grave and viewed ‘Jack’s pew,’ which contains a memorial to him where he worshipped for thirty years.
 This was the completion of several years’ worth of study on the C.S.
 Lewis legacy and it left a deep impression.